rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 The parser may encounter a token stream when parsing a bang (proc or decl) macro, or in the arguments to an attribute macro, or in the body of an attribute macro.

-When the parser encounters a marked `#` token, if it's part of a `#[...]` call and so the parser can forward-parse all of the macro path, token arguments, and body, and add the call to the current expansion queue.
+When the parser encounters a marked `#` token, it's part of an attribute `#[...]` and so the parser can forward-parse all of the macro path, token arguments, and body, and add the call to the current expansion queue.

 - In a minimal implementation we want to keep expansion result interpolation as simple as possible - this means avoiding enqueuing an expansion that expands _inside of_ another enqueued expansion.
 - One solution is to recursively parse the input of marked macros until we find a marked macro with none in its input, adding only this innermost call to the expansion queue.

     This increases the amount of re-parsing (since after every expansion we're repeatedly parsing macro bodies looking for innermost calls) at the cost of fewer re-expansions (since each marked macro will only ever see its input after all marked macros have been expanded).

-If a marked `#` token is part of an inner-attribute `#![...]` call, the situation is similar: the parser can forward-parse the macro path and token arguments, and with a little work can forward-parse the body.
+If a marked `#` token is part of an inner-attribute `#![...]` then the situation is similar: the parser can forward-parse the macro path and token arguments, and with a little work can forward-parse the body.

 When the parser encounters a marked `!` token, it needs to forward-parse the token arguments, but also needs to _backtrack_ to parse the macro path.
 In a structured area of the grammar (such as in an attribute macro body or a structured decl macro) this would be fine, since we would already be parsing an expression or item and hence have the path ready.
 In an _unstructured_ area we would actually have to backtrack within the token stream and 'reverse parse' a path: is this an issue?